Please enter your name, email and zip code below to sign up!

 The Salvation Army Chicago Temple Corps Community Center hosts an emergency food pantry on Mondays, Wednesdays, and Thursdays from 10:30 a.m. - 11:30 a.m. and Tuesdays from 10:00 a.m. - noon.
 Food boxes may include shelf-stable pantry items, breads, cereals, meat and other household necessities.

 Homelessness Prevention & Emergency Assistance Programs

 The Salvation Army provides emergency assistance to help with mortgage/rent, utility bills, clothing, medication bills, and other needs in order to keep families in their homes.
-For more information or support: contact our Corps Community Center for an appointment Mondays and Tuesdays from 9:00 a.m. - 3:00 p.m.
-You may also call the Divisional emergency assistance hotline 773-205-3520 or learn more online.
+For more information or support: contact our Corps Community Center at 312-492-6803, find a location near you, or learn more online.